 Ingredient Notes:

-- Gluten Free Flour Blend - I tested this recipe using Bob's Red Mill 1 to 1 Gluten Free Flour Blend and King Arthur's Measure for Measure Gluten Free Blend.
-That doesn't mean others will not work, I just have not tested other flours, and I can not guarantee the recipe will work if you use other mixes.
+- Gluten Free Flour Blend – I tested this recipe using Bob’s Red Mill 1 to 1 Gluten Free Flour Blend and King Arthur’s Measure for Measure Gluten Free Blend.
+That doesn’t mean others will not work; I just have not tested other flours, and I can not guarantee the recipe will work if you use different mixes.

-- Almond Flour - I prefer almond flour to almond meal because it is a finer grind.
-Anthony's Almond Flour is one of my favorites, and it is very reasonably priced.
+- Almond Flour – I prefer almond flour to almond meal because it is a finer grind.
+Anthony’s Almond Flour is one of my favorites, as is my local supermarket brand.
+Both are reasonably priced.

 - Baking Powder - I always recommend using aluminum-free to avoid a bitter aftertaste.